Essentials of Microservices Architecture

 The book concludes with a chapter on composing and building powerful microservices.
 With the exponential growth of IoT devices, microservices are being developed and deployed on resource-constrained but resource-intensive devices in order to provide people-centric applications.
 The book discusses the challenges of these applications.
 Finally, the book looks at the role of microservices in smart environments and upcoming trends including ubiquitous yet disappearing microservices.

 Table of Contents

-Chapter 4.
-Designing APIs and Developing Middleware Platform for Microservices
+4 Designing APIs and Developing Middleware Platforms for Microservices

 Chellammal Surianarayanan is an Assistant Professor of Computer Science at the Bharathidasan University, Constituent Arts and Science College, Tiruchirappalli, Tamil Nadu, India.
 She has earned a Master of Science in Physics, a Master of Technology in Information Technology, and a doctoral degree in Computer Science.
 She has researched and developed software for the discovery and selection of semantic web services, as well embedded systems and applications.
 Dr. Surianarayanan has published research papers in such journals as Service-Oriented Computing and Applications, IEEE Transactions on Services Computing, and International Journal of Computational Science.
 Before working in academia, she served as a scientific officer at the Indira Gandhi Centre for Atomic Research, Tamil Nadu, India.